chandan-shinde/screenCapture-python/README.md

 * pyscreenshot (for linux users)

 to install them, run following command :
-* pip install <name>
+* pip install name

-replace <name> with one of the above dependencies and run the command for all missing dependencies.
+replace 'name' with one of the above dependencies and run the command for all missing dependencies.

 Enjoy !